 "Loose diamonds" are diamonds that have been expertly cut and polished and are ready to either be mounted in an engagement ring (or other type of jewelry setting) or remain unmounted as part of an investment collection.

 Already have a loose diamond?
-Showcase it in one of our diamond ring settings or design a unique custom ring.
+Showcase it in one of our classic diamond ring settings.

 Engagement rings offer a stunning visual impact with complementary diamonds accenting a loose diamond.